-- 3.4 This definition has two 'legs'; one involving permanent physical alterations to land, and the other material changes of use of buildings or land. - 3.5 The caravan that has been sited on the land the subject of the current application complies with the statutory definition of a caravan in every respect.
-No operational development as defined by Section 55(1) has taken place. - 3.6 Having regard to the above, the central questions to be asked when deciding whether or not to issue the Certificate of Lawful Use applied for will therefore be: - a) Is the 'unit' a caravan as defined in the Caravan Sites and Control of Development Act 1960 (as amended)?
+- 4.4 This definition has two 'legs'; one involving permanent physical alterations to land, and the other material changes of use of buildings or land. - 4.5 The caravan to be sited on the land the subject of the current application will comply with the statutory definition of a caravan in every respect.
+No operational development as defined by Section 55(1) will take place.

-- b) Is the caravan sited within a defined residential planning unit? and - c) Will the caravan be used solely for purposes ancillary to the use of that defined planning unit?
+- 4.6 Having regard to the above, the central questions to be asked when deciding whether or not to issue the Certificate of Lawful Use applied for will therefore be: - a) Has there been a caravan sited on the land for more than 10 years? - b) Will the replacement 'unit' also be a caravan as defined in the Caravan Sites and Control of Development Act 1960 (as amended)? - c) Will the replacement caravan be sited within a defined residential planning unit? and - d) Will the replacement caravan continue to be used solely for purposes ancillary to the use of that defined residential planning unit?